JacobcobLee/Stripe-subscription-portal/README.md

 ////////////////////////////////////////////////////////////////////////////////
 - make sure you have your own env file
 - make sure to have npm install in main folder and server/node!
+- ahve your own MongoDB setup and input in server.js your connection URL

 ### Features: